pravega/pravega-operator/Docs.md

 statefulset.apps/example   3         3         58m
 ```

-we can view the configmap,paddisruptiobudget
+The configmap, paddisruptiobudget, etc., can be viewed using the following command:
 ```bash

 # There are a few other things here, like a configmap, poddisruptionbudget, etc...